Practical Guide · 13 min read · 21 min listen · March 3, 2026

 Additionally, a new national energy efficiency mandate requires all new residential construction to meet strict consumption benchmarks.
 For renovation projects, only newly added or modified sections need to comply.
 This has created a nationwide retrofit wave that further pressures already-scarce contractor availability.

-Working with a licensed agent who understands current building regulations is essential for navigating these requirements.
+Working with a licensed agent who understands current building regulations is essential for meeting these requirements.
 Teritoru, our licensed partner agent, specializes in helping foreign buyers coordinate renovations — from architect referrals to permit applications to contractor management.
 If you're planning structural work on an akiya, booking a consultation early in the process can prevent expensive surprises.

 Snow Country: A Different Calendar Entirely